MartinStieber/SPC_2024_project_embed/README.md

 This project is part of a school project, including the setting of the PC volume.
 Second part of this project can be found here: https://github.com/MartinStieber/SPC_2024_project.
-This project demonstrates the use of the TM1637 display, serial communication, and ADC functionality on an Arduino board.
+This project demonstrates the use of the TM1637 display, serial communication, and ADC functionality on an Arduino UNO R3 (with ATmega328p) board.
 It includes features such as mute/unmute functionality, median filtering of ADC values, and more.

 ## Features